pachyderm/docs/content/2.3.x/concepts/advanced-concepts/globalID.md

 For example, in this example, 7 commits and 2 jobs are involved in the changes occured in the global commit ID 1035715e796f45caae7a1d3ffd1f93ca.

-!!!
-Note
+{{% notice note %}}

 The progress bar is equally divided to the number of steps, or pipelines, you have in your DAG.
-In the example above, `1035715e796f45caae7a1d3ffd1f93ca` is two steps.
+In the example above,`1035715e796f45caae7a1d3ffd1f93ca` is two steps.
 If one of the sub-jobs fails, you will see the progress bar turn red for that pipeline step.
 To troubleshoot, look into that particular pipeline execution.
+{{% /notice %}}

 ## List All Commits And Jobs With A Global ID